ippas/ifpan-annaradli-ldopa/README.md

  | L6starP_2 | exp | 7349488 | 1837372 |  |

 ### sample analysis
 All samples were aligned to a rat reference genome (rn6) with hisat2.
-For initial analysis transcripts were quantified by cuffquant and then the following groups have been compared: L ctrl vs L exp, P ctrl vs P exp, L vs P ctrl, L vs P exp with cuffdiff and transcripts normalised with cuffnorm.
+For initial analysis transcripts were quantified by cuffquant and then the following groups have been compared: L ctrl vs L exp, P ctrl vs P exp, L vs P ctrl, L vs P exp with cuffdiff.
+Transcripts counts normalised with cuffnorm were analysed with EdgeR to two-way analyses.

 ### sample quality control